Strong cosmological constraints on the neutrino magnetic moment: Discussion and conclusions

-A careful extension of the formalism laid down in this work is therefore required to project the sensitivity on $\mu$ in the regime $T_\iin\gg 100\,\mathrm{GeV}$.
-Furthermore, it cannot be excluded that the Universe underwent other reheating episodes in addition to the one associated to the end of inflation.
+Moreover, it cannot be excluded that the Universe underwent other reheating episodes beyond the one associated to the end of inflation.
 In fact, the latest of such reheating events can happen at a temperature $\TRH$ as low as a few MeV without contradicting available observations~\cite{deSalas:2015glj}.
-In such a low-reheating scenario, $T_\iin \simeq \TRH$.
-The limits presented above would be relaxed if $\TRH < 100\,\GeV$, as it can be seen from Fig.~\ref{fig:Neff_vs_mu}.
-For example, for $T_\iin = 100\,\MeV$, the current limit from Planck+BAO would be relaxed to $\mu < 2.1 \times 10^{-11}\,\mu_B$, while the CMB-S4 sensitivity would be degraded to $ 9.2 \times 10^{-12} \mu_B$.

-To summarise, the choice of $T_\iin = 100\,\GeV$ as a benchmark can be regarded as cautious: going much above $T_\iin = 100\,\GeV$ would require assumptions on the validity of the standard model of particle physics at very high temperatures; going below $T_\iin = 100\,\GeV$ would require to assume significant deviations from the standard model of cosmology.
+The final abundance is reduced for $T_\iin \sim \TRH \le T_d$, resulting in looser constraints on $\mu$; see e.g., the $T_\iin = 100\,\MeV$ curve in Fig.~\ref{fig:Neff_vs_mu}.
+Our choice of $T_\iin = 100\,\GeV$ amounts to assume a standard thermal history at $T\le 100\,\GeV$ and that the physics responsible for the generation of neutrino magnetic moment lies at or above the electroweak scale.